Why I Give

 Seymour and Susan Gordon are nothing if not dedicated.
 Their steadfastness is evident in all their relationships – to each other, to their daughters, to the St. Petersburg community, and most especially to Stetson Law.

 Seymour graduated from Stetson in 1960, and 10 years later returned as an adjunct professor teaching domestic relations, and wills and estates.
 When Dean Richard Dillon passed away, Seymour contacted all his classmates to help establish an endowment for an annual award named for Dillon to be given to a graduating student.

 Last year, he and his wife established the Seymour and Susan Gordon Scholarship to be awarded to a student with financial need.
 Their charitable gift annuity will help Stetson students in perpetuity.
-Above and beyond the award and scholarships, the couple consistently make their support of Stetson known through annual giving above Dean’s Circle level.
+Above and beyond the award and scholarships, the couple consistently makes their support of Stetson known through annual giving above the Dean’s Circle level.